The Board Game Design Course

 What you’re trying to do is see if there is something fun and engaging about your idea to let you know whether it’s worth developing further.
 Imagine spending countless hours trying to put together the perfect prototype just to find out the idea is terrible.
 It will never work.

 Now imagine you’d spent 10 minutes to create a simple prototype to get this same information.
-This will allow you to make some quick changes to see if the game can work another way or decide to move on to your next idea quickly.
+This would allow you to make some quick changes to see if the game can work another way or decide to move on to your next idea quickly.

 Take action